octohouse/houzes-property-feed/README.txt

 * Houzez theme installed and activated
 * For formats that use XML the PHP SimpleXML library will need to installed
 * That WP Cron is firing automatically or an alternative cron job in place
+* For formats that send or receive files via FTP the PHP FTP functionality will need to be available

 = Automatic installation =